-The PCC has also implemented a staffing structure within the OPCC to ensure it has the necessary capability and capacity to support her deliver his statutory functions, such as commissioning services for victims and witnesses.
-The brought victim support services in-house.
+The PCC has also implemented a staffing structure within the OPCC to ensure it has the necessary capability and capacity to support the deliver of statutory functions, such as commissioning services for victims and witnesses.
+They have brought victim support services in-house.
 The 'Signpost Hub'' is the overarching name for all the PCC's services in providing support for victims of crime.